guilhermeoliveiradoc/Shark-Project/readme.md

 ## Results

+The main areas that occurs shark attacks are:

+Florida - 31.2%
+New South Wales - 11.6%
+California - 8%
+Queensland - 7.3%
+Hawaii - 7.1%

+And Countries:

+USA: 51%
+Australia: 26%
+South Africa: 12.8%
+New Zeland: 2%
+Brazil: 1.9%

 Both the hypotesis seem to be corroborated by the data.
 In Florida there were a decrease in the overall attack cases in the last decade, and also in the last 5 years:

 Last Decade:  13.9% of decrease